unauthorizedlogin/ecks/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!

+The public repository currently contains documentation and community resources.
+Source code is maintained privately.
+The guidelines below describe the framework's development practices and future contribution workflow.

 This project is currently developed primarily as a solo effort, but the goal is to build a framework that can eventually support community contributions, extensions, and collaboration.

 Whether you are reporting issues, suggesting improvements, improving documentation, or contributing code, all feedback is appreciated.